What Is the Asylum Clock?

 Complete all required sections

-Fill in your full legal name, address, date of birth, country of birth, A-Number (if you have one), I-589 receipt number, and the date USCIS received your I-589.
+Fill in your full legal name, address, date of birth, country of birth, A-Number (if you have one), asylum application receipt or filing information requested by the instructions, and your eligibility category.
 Sign and date the form.

 -